-Preserve is a Rails plugin which stores selected parameters in the session to make them available in subsequent requests.
+Preserve is a Ruby on Rails plugin that stores parameters in session data to make them available in subsequent requests.

 Installation